-1. In this situation, the role modeling you are going to use is that of a classroom teacher.
+1. Role model a situation in your classroom that may occur from time to time.
 The whole class was very loud and disruptive, not responding to prompts to be quiet.
-The teacher got very angry.
-The correct behavior/response is to agree to pay attention and be quiet.
+You got very angry.
+The correct behavior/ response is to agree to pay attention and be quiet.

-- to be responsible and do what was asked. - heard what John said, Mary.
-That must have hurt a lot.
-I know it isn't true."
+- responsible and do what they were asked. - hurt i.e. "I heard what John said to you, Mary.
+That must have hurt a lot."